ORNL/cpp-proposals-pub/D1673/blas_interface.md

 is applied has a packed storage format, which we describe in this section.

-The actual "packed" format depends on three other things:
+The actual "packed" format depends on

-* Whether the format represents the upper or lower triangle of the matrix (see "Triangle tags" above).
+* whether the format represents the upper or lower triangle of the matrix (see "Triangle tags" above), and

-* Whether the format stores the diagonal implicitly (see "Diagonal tags" above).

-* Whether the format uses column-major or row-major ordering to store its entries (see "Storage order tags" above).
+* whether the format uses column-major or row-major ordering to store its entries (see "Storage order tags" above).

-All packed formats store the represented entries of the matrix contiguously, and only represent one triangle of the matrix (either upper or lower).
-They start at the top left side of the matrix.
-For column-major ordering, they pack entries starting with the leftmost (least column index) column (or the second leftmost column, if the diagonal is stored implicitly), and proceeding column by column, from the top entry (least row index).
-For row-major ordering, they pack entries starting with the topmost (least row index) row, and proceeding row by row, from the leftmost (least column index) entry.

-#### New unique layouts
+#### New "General" layouts

 ```c++
 template<class StorageOrder>